5 Food Staples Of A Mediterranean Diet That Keep You Healthy

 Olive oil is easy to swap in instead of butter.
 Try drizzling it on some of your salads too.

-3. Nuts and Seeds Nuts and seeds provide protein, fibre and healthy fats.
+3. Nuts and Seeds Nuts and seeds provide protein, fiber and healthy fats.

-One study eating a Mediterranean diet with nuts was associated with a reduced risk of cardiovascular disease by 28% .

 Best of all, they’re a perfect snack for when you’re busy.